nickpoison/nickpoison.github.io/README.md

 > There are a few items related to the analysis of time series with R that will have you scratching your head.
 The issues mentioned below are meant to help get you past the sticky points.

-Many of these issues have been taken care of in  the package [`astsa`](https://github.com/nickpoison/astsa).
+Many of these issues have been taken care of in  the package [astsa](https://github.com/nickpoison/astsa).
 An introduction to the package may be found at
-[`FUN WITH ASTSA`](https://github.com/nickpoison/astsa/blob/master/fun_with_astsa/fun_with_astsa.md) where the fun never stops.
+[FUN WITH ASTSA](https://github.com/nickpoison/astsa/blob/master/fun_with_astsa/fun_with_astsa.md) where the fun never stops.  &#x1F388; &#x1F388; &#x1F388;
 <br/>